 Being a self-employed contractor can also make it easier for those you work for.
-Because you are not on their payroll, they do not have to deduct taxes, make EI and CPP contributions, or follow employment standards legislation.
+Because you're not on their payroll, they don't have to deduct taxes, make EI and CPP contributions, or follow employment standards legislation.

 All that freedom comes with risks.
-When you are a contract employee, there is little to no job security.
+When you're a contract employee, there is little to no job security.
+You have no guarantee of steady income and may either make a profit or incur a loss.
 If you lose a job or are terminated by the company that contracted you, you are going to be left without severance.

-Should you become unemployed, you will not be able to collect EI.
-That’s because you did not pay into it.
+Should you become unemployed, you won't be able to collect EI because you didn't pay into it.

 Because the work is contracted, you do not receive benefits, sick pay, or holiday pay.
 Unless this was negotiated into a contract.
-For the most part though, this is why independent contractor rates are higher than employee rates.
+For the most part though, this is why independent contractors charge a higher rate than employees are paid.

 Filing your taxes with the Canada Revenue Agency when you’re a salaried employee is pretty basic.
 The employer deducts income tax from your paycheck and you get a T4 for your taxes.